Our Timeline

 With the passage of the Community Health Act and the deinstitutionalization of adults in state mental hospitals, Eliot receives state and federal funding for expanding its service delivery system to include community programming for adults with severe and persistent mental illness.

-Originally a child guidance institute called the Walden Clinic, Eliot is founded by Abigail Eliot, a Concord resident and well known innovator in early childhood education.
+Originally a child guidance institute called the Walden Clinic, Eliot is established by Abigail Eliot, a Concord resident and well-known innovator in early childhood education.